Deductibility of Charitable Contributions

 Substantiation and Reporting Requirements

-When property is donated, then the deductible amount is equal to its fair market value.
+When property is donated, the deductible amount equals its fair market value.
 The taxpayer must provide the following information about the donation, if required:

-- how the value of the fair market value of the property was determined;
+- fair market value and how it was determined;

 - the terms of any agreement with the organization about how the property will be used or for its potential sale or other disposition;

 - a signed copy of the appraisal if the property value was determined by appraisal.
-If the donated item was a work of art with an aggregate value of greater than $20,000, then the appraisal must be attached to the taxpayer's return.
+If art was donated, with an aggregate value exceeding $20,000, then the appraisal must be attached to the taxpayer's return.

 20% and 40% Overvaluation Penalties for Donated Property

-If the value of donated property is substantially overstated, then the IRS may assess either a 20% or 40% penalty on the underpayment of the tax because of the overvaluation.
+If the value of donated property is substantially overstated, then the IRS may assess either a 20% or 40% penalty on the underpayment of tax due to the overvaluation.
 However, no penalties apply unless the underpayment exceeds $5000.
-For donated property with a claimed value that exceeds $5000, if the IRS determines that the claimed value of the donated property is 150% or more of what the IRS deems to be the correct value, then a 20% penalty will be assessed on the underpayment of the tax.
-If the excess is 200% or more, then the penalty is 40% of the tax underpayment resulting from the overvaluation.
+For donated property with a claimed value exceeding $5000, if the IRS determines that the claimed value of the donated property is 150% or more of what the IRS deems to be the correct value, then a 20% penalty will be assessed on the underpayment of the tax.
+If the excess is 200% or more, then a 40% penalty applies.

 The 20% penalty can be avoided if the taxpayer relied on a qualified appraisal and made a good-faith effort to investigate the value of property.
 However, there are no exceptions for the 40% penalty.